-This Quarterly Report on Form 10-Q, including the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations", contains forward-looking statements that involve risks and uncertainties.
+This Quarterly Report on Form 10-Q, including the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations," contains forward-looking statements that involve risks and uncertainties.
 We make such forward-looking statements pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and other federal securities laws.
 All statements, other than statements of historical facts contained herein, regarding our strategy, future operations, future financial position, future revenue, projected costs, prospects, plans, objectives of management and expected market growth are forward-looking statements.
-In some cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "expects," "intends," "plans," "anticipates," "believes," "estimates," "predicts," "potential," "continue" or the negative of these terms or other comparable terminology, although not all forward-looking statements contain these identifying words.
+In some cases, you can identify forward-looking statements by terminology such as "may," "will," "should," "expects," "intends," "plans," "anticipates," "believes," "estimates," "predicts," "potential," "continue," or the negative of these terms or other comparable terminology, although not all forward-looking statements contain these identifying words.
 These forward-looking statements include, but are not limited to, statements about:

-- the implementation of our business strategies, including our ability to pursue development pathways and regulatory strategies for MT-6402, MT-8421, MT-0169 and other engineered toxin body ("ETB") biologic candidates; - our utilization of a de-immunized ETB scaffold that has been designed to reduce or eliminate the propensity for innate immunity, including capillary leak syndrome ("CLS"), via de-immunization of the Shiga-like Toxin A subunit ("SLTA") as well as chemistry, manufacturing, and controls ("CMC") improvements; - the timing and our ability to advance the development of our drug or biologic candidates; - our plans to pursue discussions with regulatory authorities, and the anticipated timing, scope and outcome of related regulatory actions or guidance; - our ability to establish and maintain potential new partnering or collaboration arrangements for the development and commercialization of ETB biologic candidates; - our ability to obtain the benefits we anticipate from partnering, collaboration, or supply agreements that we may enter into; - our financial condition, including our ability to obtain the funding necessary to advance the development of our drug or biologic candidates, any statements indicating whether or not the closing of the second tranche of our July 2023 private placement will occur, and our ability to continue as a going concern; - our ability to comply with the terms of our Contingent Value Rights Agreement pursuant to which our obligations are secured, subject certain limited exceptions, by substantially all of our assets; - our ability to maintain the listing of shares of our common stock on the Nasdaq Capital Market; - the results of our special meeting at which our stockholders are being asked to approve a reverse stock split of our common stock and any statements about the effect, or potential effect, of this reverse split on the price or trading of our common stock or our ability to maintain the listing of our common stock on the Nasdaq Capital Market; - the anticipated progress of our drug or biologic candidate development programs, including whether our ongoing and potential future clinical trials will achieve clinically relevant results; - our ability to generate data and conduct analyses to support the regulatory approval of our drug or biologic candidates; - our ability to establish and maintain intellectual property rights for our drug or biologic candidates;
+- the implementation of our business strategies, including our ability to pursue development pathways and regulatory strategies for MT-6402, MT-8421, MT-0169 and other engineered toxin body ("ETB") biologic candidates; - our utilization of a de-immunized ETB scaffold that has been designed to reduce or eliminate the propensity for innate immunity, including capillary leak syndrome ("CLS"), via de-immunization of the Shiga-like Toxin A subunit ("SLTA") as well as chemistry, manufacturing, and controls improvements; - the timing and our ability to advance the development of our biologic candidates; - our plans to pursue discussions with regulatory authorities, and the anticipated timing, scope and outcome of related regulatory actions or guidance; - our ability to establish and maintain potential new partnering or collaboration arrangements for the development and commercialization of ETB biologic candidates; - our ability to obtain the benefits we anticipate from partnering, collaboration, or supply agreements that we may enter into; - our financial condition, including our ability to obtain the funding necessary to advance the development of our biologic candidates, and our ability to continue as a going concern; - our ability to comply with the terms of our Contingent Value Rights Agreement pursuant to which our obligations are secured, subject certain limited exceptions, by substantially all of our assets; - our ability to comply with applicable listing standards within the one year monitoring period that commenced on August 2, 2023 and to maintain the listing of shares of our common stock on the Nasdaq Capital Market; - the ongoing effect of the reverse stock split of our common stock that we completed in August 2023 on the price or trading of our common stock; including potential continued adverse impacts on the liquidity of our common stock; - the anticipated progress of our biologic candidate development programs, including whether our ongoing and potential future clinical trials will achieve clinically relevant results; - our ability to generate data and conduct analyses to support the regulatory approval of our biologic candidates; - our ability to establish and maintain intellectual property rights for our biologic candidates;